 As mentioned earlier, my holistic dentist recommends a combination of H2O2 and baking soda to disinfect the mouth and gums, prevent gum disease and resolve periodontitis.
 He says it is one of the best ways to ensure you have all your teeth into old age.

 Peroxide Bath Procedure

-To commence a hydrogen peroxide cleansing bath, add one to at most two cups of 35% food grade hydrogen peroxide to a tubful of water that is hot but tolerably so.
+To commence a hydrogen peroxide cleansing bath, add one cup of food-grade hydrogen peroxide to a tubful of water that is hot but tolerably so.
 The bath does not need to be completely filled if the skin infections are on the legs or lower torso only, for example.
+(2)